 Instant Pot French Onion Soup

 I’ll never forget the first time I ordered French onion soup.
 It was at an old-timey café and pie shop in my Kansas hometown, the sort of place where groups of retired ladies meet to sip sherry at noon and giggle about their husbands.
 I thought it was fancy, and I LOVED it.
-My grammy treated my sisters and me for lunch on special occasions, and when I spotted a bowl of what appeared to be thick-cut bread magically floating beneath a golden lid of toasted, gooey cheese, I immediately needed to know what this mysterious, glorious substance was.

 This recipe is sponsored by McCormick.